Problem

 1. Scoped Search Indices

 docmd automatically generates separate search indices for every Locale and Version.
-This ensures that a user only downloads the index relevant to their current context.
-For example, a user browsing the Chinese version of your documentation only downloads the Chinese search index, significantly reducing the payload size.
+Users only download the index relevant to their current context.
+For example, a user browsing the Chinese version only downloads the Chinese search index, significantly reducing payload size.

 2. Intelligent Field Stripping

-The Search Plugin allows you to control exactly what content is indexed.
-By default, it prioritizes headers and frontmatter metadata while stripping out common “stop words” and unnecessary code symbols that bloat the index without adding value.
-You can also exclude specific pages from the index using the search property in your Frontmatter.
+The Search Plugin lets you control exactly what content is indexed.
+By default, it prioritises headers and frontmatter metadata while stripping common “stop words”.
+You can exclude specific pages from the index using the search property in your Frontmatter.

 ---